Managing the pain of rheumatoid arthritis

 - Active inflammation in a joint (synovitis)

-- Usage-related joint pain due to muscle weakness
+- Usage-related joint pain due to muscle weakness (probably due to inflamed tendons)

 - Secondary osteoarthritis